We began our journey with Miniature Smooth Dachshunds in September 2006 when we bought our Black and Tan boy, Albie.

 Sadly Albie passed away in March 2011 of complications due to IVDD.
 Albie was never used at stud and had no relation to any of the Dachshunds we own now.
 He was purely a very much loved family pet.

 We learned a lot from owning Albie, but were very aware, once he died, that we didn't know enough.
 There was no information to be found online regarding IVDD as the internet was still in its infancy.
-Social Media wasn't used in the way it is now, so there were no 'Facebook Groups' to gain advice from.
-It was due to his premature passing that we decided to take a more active role within the breed and become as knowledgeable as possible, which in turn lead to working with excellent mentor's, people who have now been in the breed over 35 years and who judge at Championship level, including Crufts.
-With their careful guidance and my own passion for Anatomy, Biology, Physiology and learning in general, we began our journey into showing and breeding.
+Social Media wasn't used in the way it is now, so there were no 'Facebook Groups' to gain information from.
+It was due to his premature passing that we decided to take a more active role within the breed and become as knowledgeable as possible, which in turn lead to working with excellent mentor's; people who have now been in the breed over 35 years and who judge at Championship level, including Crufts.
+With their careful guidance and my own passion for Anatomy, Biology, Physiology and learning in general, we began our journey into breeding.